The Civitas Outlook Energy Symposium

 Conservatives have focused on practical aspects of energy policy: prices, supply and demand, diversifying and broadening America’s energy base, production efficiency, and economic growth.
 It could point to tremendous success in fracking technology and to America’s growing capacity for cleaner energy production, even though the country still requires more energy.
 Along the way, America has become both more productive and more energy-independent.

 The new variable is AI, and its inescapable need for vast new sums of energy.
 How will America meet this challenge, central not only to economic vitality but also national security?
-What will be America’s energy needs in this century?
+How will America meet its energy needs?
 To answer these questions and more, Civitas Outlook has assembled four thinkers with diverse perspectives on how America’s energy policy should proceed, given our strengths and challenges.

 Russ Greene